edrosten/autoconf_tutorial/README.md

 * `AC_CHECK_TYPES([long long])`, `AC_TYPE_UINT8_T` ---  check for various
   typedefs
 * `AC_OPENMP`
+* Anything starting `AC_MSG` for generting output that's consistent with the built in tests.

+## Help!
+I can't test for C++14 (or something else)

-## Other people's macros
+### Other people's macros

-Autoconf provides tools, but doesn't provide tests for everything, especially outside of C.
+Autoconf provides good underlying tools, but doesn't provide tests for everything, especially outside of C. Fortunately, there's repositories of extensions out there and autoconf has a decent mechanism

-## Writing your own tests
+### Writing your own tests

+## Miscellaneous things you should know

+## Making the world a better place

+Who doesn't want to make the world a better place?

+Have you ever had the following process:

+1. `./confiugure && make && make install`
+2. Try running the program to discover some feature you want is missing.
+3. Re configure.
+4. Examine output of autoconf until your eyes bleed.
+5. Finally discover the most likely things which have failed.
+6. Install packages, configure and make.
+7. Discover you were wrong, and repeat 4-6 until you finally get the package working
+8. Then repeat 1-8 until you finally have every feature you care about, or until you simply lose the will to carry on.
+9. Use your new prorgam in a desultory manner.

 ## What about automake and libtool?